Rob Wittman: Texas v. Pennsylvania

 In December 2020, Wittman was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 Certification of 2020 presidential election

 On January 6, 2021, Wittman was one of the 147 Republican members of the U.S. Congress who objected to certifying the 2020 presidential election.
 He voted against certifying Pennsylvania's electors after a day of violence as the U.S. Capitol was breached by Trump supporters who disrupted proceedings, despite no clear evidence of widespread voter fraud.

 Political campaigns

 2005

-Wittman was first elected to the Virginia House of Delegates over Democrat Linda M. Crandell.
+Wittman was first elected to the Virginia House of Delegates over Democrat Linda M. Crandell with 62% of the vote.

 2007

 Wittman was reelected to the Virginia House of Delegates unopposed.

-On December 11, 2007, Wittman was first elected to the United States Congress to succeed the late Congresswoman Jo Ann Davis, who died in October 2007.
+On December 11, 2007, Wittman was first elected to the United States Congress to succeed the late congresswoman Jo Ann Davis, who died in October 2007.
 He was heavily favored in the special election due to the 1st's heavy Republican bent; it has been in Republican hands since 1977.
 The Independent candidate was Lucky Narain.